cloudogu/ces-build-lib/README.md

 # Trivy

-Scan images for vulnerabilities with Trivy.
+Scan container images for vulnerabilities with Trivy.

 ## Create a Trivy object